RasmusRynell/Predicting-NHL/README.md

 This project explores the idea of using different machine learning techniques to determine different stats in NHL games.
 Research and testing of different techniques has previously mainly been done in [this](https://github.com/RasmusRynell/sports_betting_test) project.

 ### Current features / functionality
-- A database containing about 5000 predictions for “Shots on goal” in NHL games from different betting sites
+- A database containing about 5000 odds for “Shots on goal” in NHL games from different betting sites
-- A way to add more "new" predictions by copy-pasting them from sites into text files
+- A way to add more new odds by copy-pasting them from sites into text files
-- Request data from NHL’s own database to populate your own internal database (in order to use less internet and have a faster running program)
+- A way to request data from NHL’s own database to populate your own internal database (in order to use less internet and have a faster running program)
-- Produce a CSV file containing all data related to a prediction, this includes player statistics, players teams statistics, and enemy teams statistics for as many games back as one wants (typically no more than 5)
+- Produce a CSV file containing all data related to a prediction, this includes player statistics, players teams statistics, and enemy teams statistics

 ### Features in the future
 - Load and select features from CSV file to be used in different ML techniques (Data preprocessing)